davidjumani/CloudStackLog4jView/README.md

-# Log4jView
+# CloudStackLog4jView
-Sublime syntax highlighter for Log4j log files
+Sublime syntax highlighter for CloudStack log files

 Will be automatically applied to .log files.